tim784/ropes/README.md

     git push origin --tags
     ```

-3. Run the "Release" GitHub Action, using this new tag as an input
+3. Run the `Release` workflow, using this new tag as an input

     ```sh
     gh workflow run Release -f tag=v1.0.0
     ```

+When the `Release` workflow completes, the `Deploy Website` workflow will
+trigger automatically, which will put the latest release on <https://ropes.win>
+(which is where userscript managers will look for updates). `Deploy Website`
+can also be run manually.

 ### Scripts